Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 What is the drawback of a 5Ghz range?

-What month and year was 802.11b created?
+What year was 802.11b created?

 What Ghz range was 802.11b?